0exp/redis_queued_locks/README.md

   - Lifetime of the acuier's lock request.
 In seconds.
 - `timeout` - `[Integer,NilClass]`
   - Time period whe should try to acquire the lock (in seconds).
 Nil means "without timeout".
+- `timed` - `[Boolean]`
+  - Limit the invocation time period of the passed block of code by the lock's TTL.
 - `retry_count` - `[Integer,NilClass]`
   - How many times we should try to acquire a lock.
 Nil means "infinite retries".
 - `retry_delay` - `[Integer]`